Wozniacki gets pre-Wimbledon boost with Eastbourne title

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-EASTBOURNE, United Kingdom: Denmark´s world number two Caroline Wozniacki gave herself the perfect confidence-booster ahead of Wimbledon with a hard fought 7-5, 7-6 (7/5) victory over Belarus´ Aryna Sabalenka to take her second WTA Eastbourne title on Saturday.
+EASTBOURNE, Britain: Denmark’s world number two Caroline Wozniacki gave herself the perfect confidence-booster ahead of Wimbledon with a hard fought 7-5, 7-6 (7/5) victory over Belarus’ Aryna Sabalenka to take her second WTA Eastbourne title on Saturday.

-The 27-year-old top seed was winning her first title since claiming her maiden Grand Slam trophy earlier this year in the Australian Open.
+The 27-year-old top seed won her first title since claiming her maiden Grand Slam trophy earlier this year in the Australian Open.

 She benefited from her greater experience than her 20-year-old opponent, who served for both sets only for Wozniacki to break back both times.